 - Data cleansing, Wikipedia

-Working with unclean data can lead to ML models with poor performance, which can even go undetected in some scenarios.
-Datasets that contain duplicates may contaminate training data with the test data or vice versa, entries with missing values will lead models to misunderstand features and outliers will undermine the training process – leading your model to “learn” patterns that do not exist in reality.
+Working with unclean data can lead to Machine Learning (ML) models with poor performance that can even go undetected.
+Datasets that contain duplicates may contaminate the training data with the test data or vice versa.
+Entries with missing values will lead models to misunderstand features, and outliers will undermine the training process – leading your model to “learn” patterns that do not exist in reality.

-While data cleaning in machine learning may not seem like the most “sexy” task, if you try to avoid or skip this step you risk creating useless models and wasting you and your team’s time.
-Thus, we recommend developing a thorough framework for dealing with this important stage and using tools and automation to reduce the unnecessary overhead.
+While data cleaning in Machine Learning may not seem like the most “sexy” task, avoiding to do so risks creating useless models that waste your time.
+We recommend developing a thorough framework for dealing with this important stage and using tools and automation to reduce the unnecessary overhead.

 Stages of Data Cleaning

 Duplicate entries are problematic for multiple reasons.
-First off, when an entry appears more than once, it receives a disproportionate weight during training.
-Thus models that succeed on frequent entries will look like they perform well, while in reality this is not the case.
-Additionally, duplicate entries can ruin the split between train, validation and test sets in cases where identical entries are not all in the same set.
-This can lead to biased performance estimates that will lead to disappointing models in production.
+An entry appearing more than once receives disproportionate weight during training.
+Models that succeed on frequent entries only look like they perform well.
+Duplicate entries can ruin the split between train, validation, and test sets where identical entries are not all in the same set.
+This can lead to biased performance estimates that result in disappointing the model in production.

-There are many possible causes for duplicate entries in databases such as processing steps that were rerun anywhere in the data pipeline.
-While the existence of duplicates can hurt the learning process greatly, it is relatively easy to fix.
-One option is to try to enforce columns to be unique whenever applicable.
-Another complementary option is to run a script to automatically detect and delete duplicate entries.
-Using pandas, this can be done easily with drop_duplicates functionality, as in the following code example:
+There are many possible causes for duplicate entries in databases, such as processing steps that were rerun anywhere in the data pipeline.
+While the existence of duplicates hurt the learning process greatly, it is relatively easy to fix.
+One option is to enforce columns to be unique whenever applicable.
+Another is to run a script to automatically detect and delete duplicate entries.
+This can be done easily with Pandas’ drop_duplicates functionality shown in this sample code:

 df FirstName LastName PhoneNo 0 A B 1 1 A B 1 2 A B 2 df.drop_duplicates(subset=["FirstName", "LastName"]) FirstName LastName PhoneNo 0 A B 1

-Data often comes from multiple sources, and there is a significant probability that a given table or database includes entries that do not really belong.
-In some cases filtering out outdated entries will be required, in others a more complex filtering of the data may be necessary.
+Data often comes from multiple sources and there is a significant probability that a given table or database includes entries that do not belong.
+In some cases, filtering outdated entries will be required.
+In others, a more complex filtering of the data is necessary.

-It is not uncommon to see tables, columns or values with similar names in a single database.
-Perhaps a data engineer slipped an underscore or a capital letter where it wasn’t meant to be, and now your data is a mess.
-Merging these objects will go a long way to making your data clean and ready for learning.
+It is not uncommon to see tables, columns, or values with similar names in a single database.
+Perhaps a data engineer slipped an underscore or a capital letter where it wasn’t supposed to be, and now your data is a mess.
+Merging these objects will go a long way in making your data clean and ready for learning.

-Outlier detection is a somewhat complex task.
+Outlier detection is somewhat complex.
 It requires a deeper understanding of what the data should look like, and when entries should be ignored because they are inaccurate.
 Imagine you have a real estate dataset and an extra digit was added to the price of a property.
-While this kind of error is very easy to make, it can greatly affect the model’s learning ability in a negative manner.
+While this kind of error is very easy to make, it can greatly and negatively affect the model’s learning ability.

-A first measure to detect unwanted outliers is to explore the ranges and possibilities for numerical and categorical data entries.
-For example, a negative number as the price of a car is definitely an unwanted outlier.
-Additionally, algorithms for outlier detection or anomaly detection such as KNN or isolation forrest can be used to detect and remove outliers automatically.
+The first measure in detecting unwanted outliers is to explore the ranges and possibilities for numerical and categorical data entries, like a negative number as the price of a car is definitely an unwanted outlier.
+Additionally, algorithms for outlier detection or anomaly detection such as KNN or Isolation Forest can be used to automatically detect and remove outliers.

-Perhaps the most important of machine learning data cleaning steps is handling missing data.
-Missing values can be caused by online forms that were filled out with only required fields, or when versions of forms and tables are changed for example.
-In some cases, using the mean or most popular value for missing values is a good approach, for more crucial features, it might be worth disposing of the entire data entry.
+The most important step in ML data cleaning is handling missing data.
+Missing values can be caused by online forms that were filled out with only required fields, or when versions of forms and tables are changed.
+In some cases, using the mean or most popular value for missing values is a good approach.
+For more important features, it might be worth disposing of the entire data entry.

 Getting a good estimate of the data quality before the learning process is a critical step on the way to creating quality ML models that is often overlooked.

-In this post we tried to show why data cleaning is important in machine learning, along with some of the basic steps in the data cleaning process.
-The precise process can be a little different for each dataset, but many of the steps are relevant to all scenarios.
+The precise process can be a little different for each dataset, but many of the steps we have discussed above are relevant to all scenarios.